7 red flags, real complaint data, and a 5 minute vetting checklist.

 Most people buying a dummy ticket for the first time do not know what a GDS is, how PNR verification works, or what a legitimate reservation looks like.
 They cannot distinguish between a real Amadeus booking and a PDF created in Canva with a randomly generated six character code.
 Scammers exploit this gap relentlessly.

-The 7 Red Flags of a Dummy Ticket Scam
+What Are the 7 Red Flags of a Dummy Ticket Scam?

 These patterns appear consistently across scam services.
 Any single flag warrants caution.
 Two or more flags together is a strong signal to avoid the service entirely.